pauldijou/pauldijou.github.com/blog/2014-08-04-prismicio-responsive-images-inside-structured-text.md

 In prismic.io, you are creating Documents which are composed of Fragments.
 A fragment is data organized in a more or less semantic way.
 For example, a fragment can be a Number, or a Date, ...
 Among them, there is the type Image which is really nice because you can not only fully resize / crop your raw picture, but also add smaller images based on the original one for responsive purpose.
 You can upload your awesome photo of this beautiful sunset, fully sized at 4000 x 3000 pixels, resize it for desktop at 1920 x 1080, and finally add a mobile version at 320 * 480.
 Note that the last one doesn't respect the ratio at all, but that's the goal: you are creating a subset of your image with the best match possible regarding the targeted screen.

 Another really powerful fragment in prismic is the StructuredText.
-It allows you to have a nice WISIWIG editor inside which you will put new fragments (paragraphs, links, titles, images, ...).
+It allows you to have a nice WYSIWYG editor inside which you will put new fragments (paragraphs, links, titles, images, ...).
 It would be perfect if the image fragment inside a StructuredText was a real Image fragment, but it is not.
 You cannot specify any thumbnail.
 Meaning your content cannot be responsive at all.
 Your choice is: consume all the bandwith for mobiles with awesome full HD images or make the eyes of your desktop users bleed with super compressed images.

 ### You don't want to do that!

 And me neither!
 I want to have responsive images inside my StructuredText for God sake.
 I love tools which make my life easier, but they never should stand on my way to craft the best website possible.
-I will not lie to you, I couldn't find any solution that integrates nicely with the WISIWIG editor since there is no way to extend it.
+I will not lie to you, I couldn't find any solution that integrates nicely with the WYSIWYG editor since there is no way to extend it.
 The following solution will be a bit of hacking and your writers might complain about it at first.

 So, what's the idea?
 The only way to have responsive images is to use a real Image fragment, no choice here.
 So let's create one, and let's put it inside a Group fragment.
 This way, you can add and remove as many images as you want and they will all be responsive.
 Wait, you can't do that inside the StructuredText, right?
 Indeed, that's why we will do outside of it and then find a way to bring back the images inside of it.
 Here is the mask for such a group: